 2018 Mighty4 Arts Foundation celebrated their 20th year anniversary at the annual Mighty4 Day.
 The Rock Force Crew was also recognized by the city of Union City, California for their contributions in Hip Hop culture locally and international since 1983 as world class champions.

-Presently, Paulskeee continues to mentor Hip Hop artists, judge at Hip Hop events world wide, gives back to his local community through free Hip Hop workshops to the youth, serving as the Alameda County district 2 arts commissioner, and is the co-owner of the “always a student” brand.
-Inspired to share his perspective on Hip Hop culture through academia, he is currently an Eden Area Regional Occupation Program Business Academy educator at San Leandro High School & lectures on his research and practice in Hip Hop culture at colleges worldwide.
-His current interests involves research and documentation pertaining to Hip Hop history, mental health awareness, ethnic studies, STEM, and academic pedagogy in relation to Hip Hop cultural art forms from a true Hip Hop practitioner perspective.
+Presently, Paulskeee continues to mentor Hip Hop artists, judge at Hip Hop events world wide, gives back to his local community through free Hip Hop workshops to the youth, serving as the Alameda County district 2 Arts Commissioner, and is the co-owner of the “always a student” brand.
+Inspired to share his perspective on Hip Hop culture through academia, he is currently an adjunct instructor with the International & Multicultural Education Department at the University of San Francisco, Eden Area Regional Occupation Program Business Academy instructor at San Leandro High School & lectures on his research and practice in Hip Hop culture at colleges worldwide.
+His current interests involves research and documentation pertaining to Hip Hop pedagogies in the subject areas of mental health awareness, ethnic studies, and STEM coming from a true Hip Hop practitioner perspective.